 - Receive cancer treatment or medicines that weaken their immune system

-- Athletes and other people who may share items such as towels or razors
+- Athletes and others who share items such as towels or razors

 - Members of the military